-In the above CLI command, <version> refers to the version of Data Migration Tool which must match with the Magento 2 version discovered earlier.
+In the above CLI command, <version> refers to the version of the Data Migration Tool that must match the Magento 2 version discovered earlier.

-composer config repositories.magento composer https://repo.magento.com composer require magento/data-migration-tool:2.1.2
+composer config repositories.magento composer https://repo.magento.com composer require magento/data-migration-tool:2.2.0

-In few seconds, the Data Migration Tool will be successfully installed on your Magento 2 store.
+In a few seconds, the Data Migration Tool will be successfully installed on your Magento 2 store.

-After the installation, the following directories will contain mapping and configuration files for the Data Migration Tool:
+After the installation is finished, the following directories will contain mapping and configuration files for the Data Migration Tool.

-contains configuration and scripts for migrating from Magento 1 Community Edition to Magento 2 Community Edition, and
+The above file will contain configuration and scripts for migrating from Magento 1 Open Source platform to Magento 2 Open Source platform.

-contains configuration and scripts for migrating from Magento 1 Community Edition to Magento 2 Enterprise Edition, and
+The above file will contain configuration and scripts for migrating from Magento 1 Open Source platform to Magento 2 Commerce.

-contains configuration and scripts for migrating from Magento 1 Enterprise Edition to Magento 2 Enterprise Edition.
+The above file will contain configuration and scripts for migrating from Magento 1 Commerce to Magento 2 Commerce.